dd32/td-gh-ex/readme.txt

 == TRANSLATIONS ==
 If you've translated this theme into your language, feel free to send the translation over to themegrill@gmail.com and we will include it within the theme from next version update.

 /**********************************************************/

 == CHANGE LOG ==
+= Version 1.0.1 =
+* Default background color added for body.
+* Transform CSS add for safari browser support.
+* Fallback pages menu disappearing issue in small devices fixed.
+* Some CSS adjustment for primary color, slider etc.

 = Version 1.0 =
 * All brand new.